Absence of thermalization for systems with long-range interactions coupled to a thermal bath: The long range thermal bath and the canonical QSS

 where $f(\theta,p,t)$ is the microscopic one-particle distribution function, $V(\theta)\left[f\right]=-M_x[f]\cos(\theta)-M_y[f]\sin(\theta)$, $M_x[f]=\int_{-\pi}^{\pi}\int_{-\infty}^{\infty} f(\theta,p,t)\cos\theta \, d\theta \, dp$ and $M_y[f]=\int_{-\pi}^{\pi}\int_{-\infty}^{\infty} f(\theta,p,t)\sin\theta \,d\theta \,dp$.
 The specific energy $h[f]=\int \int (p^2/2)f(\theta,p,t)\,d\theta \,dp-\left(M_x^2+M_y^2-1\right)/2$ is a conserved quantity.
-The Vlasov equation defines the natural framework to address the puzzle of QSS's emergence~\cite{yama,calif}.
+The Vlasov equation defines the natural framework to address the puzzle of QSS's emergence~\cite{yamaguchi_et_al_physica_a_2004,antoniazzi_califano_prl}.
 Specifically, QSS's are connected to the stable stationary solutions of the Vlasov equation.
-This observation suggests a statistical mechanics approach, inspired by the seminal work of Lynden-Bell~\cite{LB}, to characterize analytically the QSS properties.
+This observation suggests a statistical mechanics approach, inspired by the seminal work of Lynden-Bell~\cite{lynden-bell_1967}, to characterize analytically the QSS properties.
 Lynden-Bell's approach is based on the definition of a locally-averaged (``coarse-grained'') distribution, yielding an entropy functional defined from first-principle statistical-mechanics prescriptions.
-By constrained maximization of such an entropy, one obtains closed analytical expressions for the single-particle distribution in the QSS regime~\cite{calif, Antoniazzitricr}.
-As a natural consequence, the QSSs can be equally interpreted as equilibrium configurations of the corresponding continuous description~\cite{fabio}.
-Hence, the QSS thermal bath that we consider here corresponds to a magnetized equilibrium solution of the underlying Vlasov equation~\eqref{vlasov}. \\ Let $f_B(\theta, p)$ be the normalized single-particle distribution that characterizes the QSS bath.
-Such a function is obtained as the stationary solution of the Vlasov equation~\eqref{vlasov} corresponding to a water-bag initial distribution, $f_0(p,\theta)=1/[4\Delta \theta_B \Delta p_B]$ for $\theta\in[-\Delta\theta_{B},\Delta \theta_{B}], p\in[-\Delta p_{B},\Delta p_{B}]$ and zero elsewhere.
-Note that the initial magnetization of the bath $(M_0)_B$ and its energy density $e_b$ can be expressed in terms of $\Delta \theta_B$ and $\Delta p_B$, as $(M_0)_B=\sin \Delta \theta_B/\Delta \theta_B$ and $e_B=\Delta p_B^2/6+1/2(1-(M_0)_B^2)$.
-This in turn implies that the initial water-bag profile is uniquely determined by $(M_0)_B$ and $e_B$, in agreement with the Lynden-Bell theory~\footnote{The Lynden-Bell theory provides a quantitatively correct description of macroscopic observables, such as the average QSS magnetization.
-Alternative approaches accounting explicitly for non-ergodicity yield more accurate predictions~\cite{levin}.}. \\ At this point, $t=0$ in our discussion, another HMF system with water-bag profile is injected and let evolve consistently with the bath.
-This system, $S$ in the following, is described in terms of its associated single-particle distribution $f_S(\theta, p)$.
-Clearly the bath should be significantly larger than the system to which it is coupled.
-This can be accomplished through the following normalization condition
+By constrained maximization of such an entropy, one obtains closed analytical expressions for the single-particle distribution in the QSS regime~\cite{antoniazzi_califano_prl,antoniazzi_et_al_prl_2007}.
+As a natural consequence, the QSS's can be equally interpreted as equilibrium configurations of the corresponding continuous description~\cite{staniscia_prl_2010}.
+Hence, the QSS thermal bath that we consider here corresponds to a magnetized equilibrium solution of the underlying Vlasov equation~\eqref{vlasov}.